Site Launch Project: 27 Things to Do Before You Go Live

 3.7 Create social media accounts for your brand

-People tend to spend most of their online time on social media websites, and they also expect a reputable company to have a proper social media presence.
+Fast becoming a cornerstone of search engine optimization is social media.
+Why?
+Because people tend to spend most of their online time on social media websites, and they also expect a reputable company to have a proper social media presence.
 If there's no dedicated social media manager on your team, then some of your copywriters can manage the task.

 They'll need to create unique bios, short and concise descriptions, prepare visuals for cover and logo images, add photos and videos, etc. This way, when your site gets launched, the social media pages won't have a sad and abandoned look.